talon-one/talon_one.js/docs/ManagementApi.md

 > Role getRole(roleId)

-Get information for the specified role
+Get role

+Get the details of the specified role.
+To see all the roles, use [List roles](#operation/getAllRoles).

 ### Example